Halupedia Review

 • The product has almost no value if you need reliable facts, because the whole concept depends on plausible invention.

-• The homepage itself exposes very little structured product information, which makes it harder to judge limits before using it.
+• It exposes very little structured product information, which makes it harder to judge limits before using it.

 • What feels clever at first can flatten into the same core trick, open a page, get a confident fake article, repeat.